The following is a short story I wrote during my time at St. Cloud State University as part of my graduate studies.

 “I’m your guardian angel, and I think it’s time we talk.”

 The road ahead was really busy now.
 So was Lisa’s mind.
 It kept spinning in circles, desperately trying to get a hold of the situation.
 She was used to being in control, always.
-She was known for staying cool-headed in the most chaotic of situations.
+She was known for staying calm and level-headed in the most chaotic of situations.
 What was happening right now made her feel very uncomfortable.
 And, no, she hadn’t given angels much thought lately.
 She had read about them a couple times, but who knows what was true and what wasn’t?

 She remembered the faded picture of an angel and two children that used to hang over her grandma’s bed.
-She didn’t like it much, or was it that she didn’t like sleeping in her grandmother’s bed because dad had come home drunk again and her mother felt it was safer for her to stay with grandma for the night?
+She didn’t like it much.
+Or was it that she didn’t like sleeping in her grandmother’s bed because dad had come home drunk again and her mother felt it was safer for her to stay with grandma for the night?
 How often did it happen?
 Twice a week?
 Every other day?
 She didn’t remember.
 Memories of her childhood had neither been plentiful nor vivid, and they had faded even more since she had moved away from New England.
 She had tried to work on some of her issues—or what she considered them to be—but she had stopped the moment her counselor had made a remark that there might be a reason why she didn’t remember much about the early years of her childhood.
 He had begun to ask questions about her family life.
 He had asked her whether she could think of any pattern she saw in her life right now that reminded her of the life at home.
-She had refused to go there.
+Lisa had refused to go there.
 She didn’t want to go back and re-experience any of the gut wrenching scenarios.
 Eventually, she had stopped going to counseling altogether and decided that there were much more serious and more important things to take care of right now.
 How she’d be able to pay the tuition for next semester was one of them.

 She sighed with a hint of despair tickling in the back of her throat.
 Yes, how would she be able to pay for her education from now on?
 Two weeks ago they had had one of those late-night arguments that had become part of her life over the last year or so.
 Her husband had told her he would no longer pay for her education.